Codecademy/docs/content/lua/concepts/strings/terms/lower/lower.md

 ---
-Title: 'lower()' # Required; the file name should be the same as the title, but lowercase, with dashes instead of spaces, and all punctuation removed
+Title: 'lower()'
-Description: 'Returns a copy of the string given as a parameter, with all uppercase characters transformed to lowercase' # Required; ideally under 150 characters and starts with a present-tense verb (used in search engine results and content previews)
+Description: 'Returns a copy of the string given, with all uppercase characters transformed to lowercase.'
-Subjects: # Please only use Subjects in the subjects.md file (https://github.com/Codecademy/docs/blob/main/documentation/subjects.md).
-If that list feels insufficient, feel free to create a new Subject and add it to subjects.md in your PR!
+Subjects:
   - 'Code Foundations'
   - 'Computer Science'
-Tags: # Please only use Tags in the tags.md file (https://github.com/Codecademy/docs/blob/main/documentation/tags.md).
-If that list feels insufficient, feel free to create a new Tag and add it to tags.md in your PR!
+Tags:
   - 'Strings'
   - 'Functions'
   - 'Values'
-CatalogContent: # Please use course/path landing page slugs, rather than linking to individual content items.
-If listing multiple items, please put the most relevant one first
+CatalogContent:
   - 'learn-lua'
   - 'paths/computer-science'
 ---

-**string.lower()** Receives a string and returns a transformed copy with all uppercase letters changed to lowercase, and all other characters unchanged.
+The **`string.lower()`** function receives a string and returns a transformed copy with all uppercase letters changed to lowercase, and all other characters unchanged.
 Uppercase characters are defined by the current locale.

 ## Syntax